vosjo/AOTS/README.md

 connect to our database and list all tables:
 ```
-\c bimotdb
+\c aotsdb
 \dt
 ```

 ## Instaling Django

-This will install BiMoT using a python virtualenv to avoid conflicts with other packages.
+This will install AOTS using a python virtualenv to avoid conflicts with other packages.

 ### 1. Prerequisits